Matt-Eva/freecreate-go-neo/README.md

   - Collection can be sharded on Author name and content id, allowing quick query access and seamless scaling.

 - Redis query cache

   - Frequently accessed data will be stored in Redis cache, accelerating response times and freeing Noe4j from running complex queries as frequently.

+- While donations are not yet enabled, future payment processing will be handled by Stripe.